Saabbir/resume/src/entries/work/2-pragmaticworks.md

 end: 2017-08-10
 ---

 Redesigned whole pragmaticworks.com website using HTML, CSS, JavaScript, and Bootstrap.
-Also, developed various code snippets and templates for their Dot Net Nuke website.
+Also, developed various code snippets and templates for their Dot Net Nuke website platform.